improvedk/unQuery/README.md

 ## Stored Procedures

-All access methods support invoking stored procedures with input parameters.
-Output, InputOutput and ReturnValue parameters are not yet supported.
+All access methods support invoking stored procedures with parameters.
 All you need to do is to pass in a QueryOptions object with the `CommandType` property set to `CommandType.StoredProcedure`.
+For input parameters, all you need to do is to pass in a parameters object as usual.

 ```
 // Execute